ybdesign01/empmaster-mobile/README.md

 # empmaster

-A Simple Employee attendance mobile app using Flutter.
+A Simple employee attendance mobile app using Flutter.